cloudfoundry/bosh-cli/docs/uaa.md

 ## Using UAA for authentication

-### 1. Download CF Release.
+### 1. Download the UAA BOSH Release.

-Download a release from the releases page of [cf-release](http://bosh.io/releases/github.com/cloudfoundry/cf-release).
+Download a release from the releases page of [uaa-release](https://github.com/pivotal-cf-experimental/tmp-bosh-uaa-release/).

 ### 2. Add stuff to your manifest.

 Add the `uaa` job to your deployment jobs:

-    - { name: uaa, release: cf }
+    - { name: uaa, release: uaa }

 Add uaa job properties to either the global properties or the job properties.